plan44/pixelboardd/README.md

 ![Pixelboard](imgs/pixelboard_inside.jpg)

-I will publish all the drawings for lasercutting a 80x40cm pixelboard and the PCB designs for LED connectors, touch panels and onion omega2 based controller later here on github (when it's ready enough for reproduction)
+All the drawings for lasercutting a 80x40cm pixelboard and the PCB designs for LED connectors, touch panels and onion omega2 based controller can be found in the [pixelboard-hardware repository](https://github.com/plan44/pixelboard-hardware).